tinkerhub/BFH-template/README.md

 # Project Name
 Long Description about project.
 This project do that.
 This project is awesome...
 ## How it Works ?
-Explaining the working of project
+1. Explaining the working of project
+2. Embed video of project demo
 ## Libraries used
 Library Name - Version
 ## How to configure
 Instructions for setting up project
 ## How to Run
 Instructions for running
-## How to Test
-Instructions for testing
+## Team Id
+Team id here
+## Team members
+1. Georgekutty (Embed Georgekutty's github URL)
+2. Varun (Embed Varun's github URL)